-- A. Location.
-Outdoor storage shall be located outside of all required front and street side setbacks or any required landscape area. - B. Screening.
-Outdoor storage areas shall be screened so as not to be visible from any public street or freeway; residential district; or publicly accessible open space area, parking area, access driveway, or similar thoroughfare.
+- Zoning Districts where Outdoor Storage is Principally Permitted shall apply for a Zoning Clearance and Landscape Review and Inspection with the Planning Department prior to operation. - The outdoor storage of automobiles, boats, and RVs for personal uses shall be considered Personal Storage.
+Refer to Section 11.32.200, Personal Storage, for standards. - A.B.
+Location.
+Outdoor storage shall be located outside of all required front and street side setbacks or any required landscape area. - B.C.
+Screening.
+Outdoor storage areas shall be completely screened within a fenced in area so as not to be visible from any public street or freeway; residential district; or publicly accessible open space area, parking area, access driveway, or similar thoroughfare.

-C. Surfacing.
+C.D.
+Surfacing.

 - In non-residential districts, outdoor storage areas shall be surfaced with an all weather surface.
 Such surfacing shall be permanently maintained free of structural defects and shall conform to all applicable federal and State air and water quality standards.
-This requirement does not apply to outdoor storage associated with permitted agricultural uses or single family residences. - 2.
-Outdoor storage of hazardous materials shall require a roof or awning over the materials and either a dead-end sump to contain spills or containment in the form of berms, dikes, or curbs.
+This requirement does not apply to outdoor storage associated with permitted agricultural uses or single family residences. - Qutdoor storage of hazardous materials shall require a roof or awning over the materials and either a dead-end sump to contain spills or containment in the form of berms, dikes, or curbs.
 All hazardous materials regulated by the Land Enforcement Agency (LEA) or Certified Unified Program Agency (CUPA), shall be placed on a surface as deemed appropriate by the permitting agency.
-In addition, the surface shall conform to all applicable federal and State air and water quality standards.
+In addition, the surface shall conform to all applicable federal and State air and water quality standards. - E. Hazardous Materials.
+The operation shall have policies and procedures in place that prohibits the keeping of any material that is considered hazardous under U.S. or California law. - F. Storage and Accumulation of Junk, Garbage, and Rubbish.
+It shall be unlawful for any person to store or keep, or permit others to store or keep, junk, garbage, and/or rubbish including, but not limited to, scrap metals or other scrap materials, on any lot or parcel, or any portion thereof, in any zone.